How to Grow and Care for Weeping Fig (Ficus benjamina) Indoors

 Temperature and Humidity

-The best temperature for growing Weeping Fig indoors is an average warmth with a minumum of 120C.
-Keep it away from cold draughts to prevent sudden drop in temperature as it can lead to leaf drop.
+The best temperature for growing Weeping Fig is an average warmth of 16-270C.
+Keep it away from cold drafts to prevent sudden drop in temperature as it can lead to leaf drop.

 Once in a while clean the leaves by washing them under a steady stream of water from a hose to get rid of dust and discourage pest infestation.